MihirLuthra/dtsharedmemory/README.md

 	}CNode;

-where `POSSIBLE_CHARACTERS` can be set to any number between 0-255. and `BITMAP_ARRAY_SIZE` is array size for `bitmap`.
+where `POSSIBLE_CHARACTERS` can be set to any number between 0-255.

-`bitmap` is of type `size_t`, so on 64 bit machine, it can store data about 64 entries.

 Like in a basic linked list when you want to tell nothing exists ahead, you set next node to `NULL`.
 In a trie, the index which doesn't have a subtree, it is set to `NULL`.
-Similarly in here we use `bitmap` for knowing if further traversing is possible in the trie. e.g., If index 65 which is ascii for 'A' exists in a particular `CNode`, we will set 2nd bit of the `bitmap[1]`. `bitmap[0]` stores data for ascii 0-63.
-Further `bitmap[1]` stores data for 64-127 and so on.
-Although we can set `possibilities[x]` at that particular index as 0 (which _is_ unique because root `INode` exists at 0) but that would increase the iterations as we need to set every index to 0 for each node.
-This maybe argued by the fact that `truncate(2)` already fills the file that it expands with '\0'.
+Here we set `possibilities[x]` at that particular index as 0 (which _is_ unique because root `INode` exists at 0).
+That should increase the iterations as we need to set every index to 0 for each node.
+But that's not the case.
+When we expanded size of file by `truncate(2)`, it already fills the file that it expands with '\0'.
 This removes the need to set anything to 0.
-But using `bitmap` preserves format of ctrie data structure.

 Ctrie being an extension of trie, has almost the same attributes.
 If our implementation was a normal trie, it would just have `CNode`'s.
 In a ctrie, `INode` are also needed.